 Transplant: IU Health Transplant is the only comprehensive transplant program in Indiana and the nation’s fourth-largest solid-organ transplant center.
 Outstanding expertise, short wait times and positive outcomes make it the ideal choice for patients.

 IU Health Physicians

-A collaborative partnership with Indiana University Health and Indiana University School of Medicine, IU Health Physicians is comprised of more than 500 board-certified or board-eligible physicians, 70 locations statewide and more than 1,000 team members, including 170 advanced practice providers.
+A collaborative partnership with Indiana University Health and Indiana University School of Medicine, IU Health Physicians is comprised of more than 1,000 board-certified or board-eligible physicians, more than 100 locations statewide and approximately 1,300 team members, including more than 250 advanced practice providers.

 IU Health Quality Partners

 IU Health Quality Partners is a physician-led and physician-managed clinical integration program, offering the resources, expertise and experience to provide the best practice delivery and highest level of patient care while eliminating inefficiencies to reduce costs.
 The program currently has over 2,700 specialty and primary care physicians throughout the state, both independent and employed by IU Health Physicians and other participating health systems.

 - Eleven clinical programs ranked among the top 50 national programs in U.S.News & World Report’s 2013–14 edition of America’s Best Hospitals.

 - Ten specialty programs at Riley Hospital for Children at IU Health ranked among the top 50 children’s hospitals in the nation.

 - Six hospitals designated as Magnet® hospital systems by the American Nurses Credentialing Center recognizing excellence in nursing care.

 As an academic health center, IU Health works in partnership with Indiana University School of Medicine to train physicians, blending breakthrough research and treatments with the highest quality of patient care.